carpentries/docs.carpentries.org/source/resources/general/glossary.md

     self-contained collection of episodes teaching skills within a single topic, built using the Lesson Infrastructure.

 Lesson Developer
-    member of the community who creates lesson content; may use Curriculum Development Handbook as a primary resource.
+    member of the community who creates lesson content; may use the Lesson Developer Handbook as a primary resource.

 Lesson Developer Trainer
     member of the community who has been trained and certified to teach Collaborative Lesson Development Training; they also attend Lesson Developer Trainer meetings.